hai-fê-lut-ên • Hear it!

 Meaning: (Regional slang) 1.
 Highly pompous, bombastic (speech).
 2. Showing off, ostentatious, pretending to be above one's station in life, putting on airs.

-Notes: The amazing thing about high-falutin' is that is not a high-faluting word itself for it is always pronounced with a regional twang—high-falutin'.
+Notes: The amazing thing about high-falutin' it is that is not a high-falutin' word itself for it is usually pronounced with a colloquial twang.
 However, it has survived long enough to be treated as a legitimate word that may be pronounced standardly, high-faluting, if it makes you feel better.
 It may be used as an adverb with or without any doctoring: "Benny can talk as high-falutin' as any of them.

-In Play: This word is not only slang but slang used predominately in the southern US states: "Nan Tucket thinks that using high-falutin' words will convince people that she is a high-class lady."
-Although most commonly associated with speech, today's Good Word is a home in many other contexts: "Cindy Mae Lovett hasn't talked to any of her old friends since she started waitressing in that high-falutin' restaurant on Nob Hill."
+In Play: This word is not only slang but slang used predominately in the southern US states: "Lana Georgia thinks that using high-falutin' words will convince people that she is a high-class lady."
+Although most commonly associated with speech, today's Good Word is at home in many other contexts: "Cindy Mae Lovett hasn't talked to any of her old friends since she started waitressing in that high-falutin' restaurant on Nob Hill."

 Word History: Today's Good Word is ostensibly made up of the adjective high + the participle of the verb falute.
-The problem with this explanation is that there is no verb falute "put on airs"!
-(We see this as an opportunity rather than an obstacle: "Ally Katz falutes like a millionaire philosophy professor when she goes out with men.")
-It probably started out as a blend of "fly" and "salute" but that is pure speculation at this point.
+The problem with this explanation is that there is no verb falute "put on airs".
+We see this as an opportunity rather than an obstacle: "Aly Katz falutes like a millionaire philosophy professor when she goes out with men."
+It probably started out as a blend of "fly" and "salute", but that is pure speculation at this point.
+These two words have no obvious relation to each other or falutin'.
 (Now let's thank Kyle McDonald of RPI for suggesting today's low-falutin' Good Word.)

 Come visit our website at <http://www.alphadictionary.com> for more Good Words and other language resources!